Jury members

 Bio

-Lenka Tyrpáková is a programmer, festival consultant, and the Artistic Director of the Finále Festival in Pilsen.
-From 2005 to 2023, she was part of the Karlovy Vary International Film Festival as a member of the selection committee and a programmer in charge of films from Central and Eastern Europe and the Balkans.
-Since 2008, she has worked as a programmer for the Prague Shorts Film Festival.
-In 2023, she became the Artistic Director of the Czech national festival Finále in Pilsen, the largest competitive showcase of national cinema in the Czech Republic.
-She is a curator of SHORT RIGA Test Screenings for Riga IFF and consultant for Cottbus IFF.
-She collaborates with several other film festivals and is a member of the EFA.
+Lenka is a programmer, festival consultant, and the Artistic Director of the Finále Festival in Pilsen.
+From 2005 to 2023, she was part of the Karlovy Vary film festival as a member of the selection committee and a programmer in charge of films from Central and Eastern Europe.
+In 2023, she became the Artistic Director of Finále, the largest competitive showcase of national cinema in the Czech Republic.
+She is a curator of Short Riga Test Screenings for Riga IFF and consultant for Cottbus IFF.

 Tomasz Żygo